ISA 330 – The Auditor’s Responses to Assessed Risks

 Involve directly examining specific transactions, account balances, or disclosures.
 More appropriate for assertions related to completeness, existence, valuation, rights and obligations, and presentation.
 External confirmations, vouching, and tracing are common tests of details.

-Substantive Procedures at Period End Vs. Interim
+Substantive Procedures at Period End vs. Interim

 While ISA 330 permits substantive procedures to be performed at an interim date, doing so increases the risk that misstatements existing at period end will not be detected.
 When interim substantive testing is chosen, the auditor must perform additional procedures to cover the “rollforward period” — the time between interim testing and the period end.